MultiCubeUK/Modpack/README.md

-# Modpack-IssueTracker
+# Modpack - ChangeLogs
-The issue tracker for the MultiCube Modpack
+This is where we store changelogs for the MultiCube Modpack